RevanthKadiyala/SOC-Alert-Monitoring-and-Log-Correlation/README.md

-# SOC Alert Monitoring and Log Correlation Using Splunk and Sysmon
+SOC Alert Monitoring and Log Correlation Using Splunk and Sysmon Project Overview

-## Project Overview

 This project demonstrates the implementation of a Security Operations Center (SOC) monitoring environment using Splunk Enterprise and Sysmon.
-The solution collects authentication, endpoint, and network logs, generates real-time alerts, correlates security events, and demonstrates the investigation workflow followed by SOC analysts.
+Authentication, endpoint, and network logs were collected, monitored, and analyzed to detect suspicious activities.
+Three security alerts were created and correlated to reconstruct attacker-like behavior and demonstrate the SOC investigation workflow.

 ## Technologies Used